eshansurendra/eshansurendra.github.io/_pages/about.md

 ---

-I am a second-year engineering undergraduate at [University of Moratuwa](https://uom.lk/), currently studying at the Department of Electronics and Telecommunications Engineering.
-With a strong passion for exploring the cutting-edge fields of Deep Learning and Machine Learning, I am dedicated to understanding and applying these technologies to solve real-world problems.
+I am a second-year engineering undergraduate at [University of Moratuwa](https://uom.lk/), currently studying at the Department of Electronics and Telecommunications Engineering.Currently in my 4th semester, I am interested in the fields Machine Learning, Artificial Intelligence, Deep Learning, Natural Language Processing, Computer Vision, and TinyML.
+With a strong passion for exploring the fields of Deep Learning and Machine Learning, I am dedicated to understanding and applying these technologies to solve real-world problems.

-Currently in my 4th semester, I am delving into the realms of Machine Learning, Artificial Intelligence, Deep Learning, Natural Language Processing, Computer Vision, and TinyML.
-My goal is to harness the power of these technologies to create innovative solutions that can make a significant impact.

-I am committed to working hard and seizing every opportunity that comes my way to further my knowledge and skills in these areas.
-I look forward to contributing to projects and research that push the boundaries of what's possible with these advanced technologies.
+Beyond my coursework as an active member of [SLRC Branch of the Electronic Club](https://ent.uom.lk/electronic-club-about/#SLRC-Branch),where I have volunteered on various projects.
+Specially as a Co-Chair of the [Sri Lankan Robotics Challenge](https://ent.uom.lk/eclub-events/slrc/) I've gained invaluable hands-on experience.